Year 1 (5-6 years)

 IXL is used by Katie to give the children practice at home in the maths they have learnt in class.
 School books and our online software called Raz-kids mean children can read to their parents to consolidate their learning in class.

 Children in Year 1 enjoy their first overnight trip with their school friends.
 The children visit the sights of Copenhagen, go on a boat trip then return to school for food, a disco and a sleep over.

-Every week Katie writes a blog for the parents.
+Every week Zoe writes a blog for the parents.
 In it she provides photos of the activities and explains what the children have been learning so parents can support their child and talk to them about the learning at school.
 Read one of Zoe’s blog posts.
 Katie also meets with parents in September, January and June and provides a written progress report in December and May.